sunnydaisy/sunnydaisy/README.md

 ### Hi there 👋

-## 🔭 Data Scientist & AI Project P.O
+## 🔭 5+ Years Experienced AI Data Scientist & AI Project P.O
-- Currently working on Pharmaceutical co.
+- Currently driving AI transformation in the **construction industry**
 - Especially working on NLP and LLM these days
 - Managing whole AI projects in the company & subsidiary and Developing algorithms :)